590 You Must Seek God’s Will in All Things

 3 Not acting in accordance with truth means doing things according to their own will, and doing things according to their own will means leaving God; that is, they do not have God in their hearts.
 Human ideas usually look good and right to people, and they appear as though they would not violate the truth very much.
 People feel that doing things in such a manner would be putting truth into practice; they feel that doing things that way would be submitting to God.
 Actually, they are not truly seeking God or praying to God about it; they are not striving to do it well, in accordance with God’s requirements, in order to satisfy His will.
 They do not possess this true state; they do not have such a desire.
 This is the greatest mistake people make in their practices.
 You believe in God, but you do not keep God in your heart.
 How is this not a sin?
 Are you not deceiving yourself?
 What sort of effects can you reap if you keep believing that way?
 Moreover, how can the significance of belief be manifested?

-Adapted from “Seeking God’s Will Is for the Sake of Practicing the Truth” in Records of Talks of Christ of the Last Days
+Adapted from “Seeking God’s Will Is for the Sake of Practicing the Truth” in The Discourses of Christ of the Last Days